South Dakota attorney general ‘actively reviewing’ Gov. Kristi Noem’s controversial family meeting

 The Democratic National Committee, on its website, cited an AP interview with Richard Painter, in which the former chief ethics lawyer for President George W. Bush said it was “clearly a conflict of interest and an abuse of power for the benefit of a family member.”

-South Dakota’s House Democratic Leader Jamie Smith, said in a release from the state party accusing Noem of abusing her position to help her daughter become an appraiser that “I’ve never seen a clearer case of nepotism.”
+South Dakota’s House Democratic Leader Jamie Smith said in a release from the state party accusing Noem of abusing her position to help her daughter become an appraiser that “I’ve never seen a clearer case of nepotism.”

 Noem has hit back on Twitter, blaming the media for “trying to destroy” her children.

 Now, the ball is in Ravnsborg’s court.
-While both he and Noem are Republicans, they have gone head-to-head recently: After Ravnsborg ran over a pedestrian with his car in 2020, and pleaded “no contest” to two misdemeanor charges, Noem called on him to resign or be impeached by the South Dakota House of Representatives.
+Although both he and Noem are Republicans, they have gone head-to-head recently: After Ravnsborg pleaded “no contest” to two misdemeanor charges in a 2020 car crash that killed a pedestrian, Noem called on him to resign or be impeached by the South Dakota House of Representatives.

 In a statement at the time, Ravnsborg said: “Partisan opportunists from both sides of the aisle have manufactured rumors, conspiracy theories and made statements in direct contradiction to the evidence all sides agreed upon.
 These are the same people who try to take others down at any cost.”